 \section{Simulation Studies}

 We demonstrate the performance of BR-DTRs via simulation studies in this section.
-We consider two settings both of which simulate the situation when adopting preferable treatment in early stage would immensely affect the performance of possible treatments in later stages.
-Specifically, in both settings, we first generate 8-dimensional baseline prognostic variable matrix $X$ from independent uniform distribution $U[0,1]$.
-In the first setting, we consider a two-stage randomized trial where treatments $A_1$, $A_2$ are randomly assigned with equal probability 0.5.
-The stage specific rewards and risks are defined by
+We consider two settings both of which simulate the situation when adopting preferable treatment in the early stage would immensely affect the performance of possible treatments in later stages.
+Specifically, in both settings, we first generate an 8-dimensional baseline prognostic variable matrix $X$ from independent uniform distribution $U[0,1]$.
+In the first setting, we consider a two-stage randomized trial where treatments $A_1$ and $A_2$ are randomly assigned with an equal probability of 0.5.
+The stage-specific rewards and risks are defined by